DeloitteDigitalUK/jira-agile-metrics/README.md

 ### 0.10

+* Make it possible to optionally specify multiple output files (via YAML lists) for `* data:` file names.
+The use case here is to output both a CSV/XLSX and JSON version of the `cycletime` calculations, for example.
 * Stop swallowing exceptions in calculators (but keep on doing so when writing output files).
 It's too confusing to debug problems.